 - Easy Acquisitions: Since KPMG has already established itself at global level, it’s easier for them to acquire firms with smaller market share.

-- Attract and Retain Talent: Everybody looks forward to working at firms where employees have a good working environment, KPMG can use it to select the best of human resource available.
+- Attract and Retain Talent: Everybody looks forward to working at firms where employees have a good working environment, KPMG can use it to select the best of human resources available.

 - Big 4 Label: This label can help them grab opportunities and ensure growth in emerging markets across the globe.

-- Technological Development: Technological advancement could be used to automate their work, which will save them cost.
+- Technological Development: Technological advancement could be used to automate their work, which will save them costs.
 Also, their huge revenues make it easier to make heavy investments in technology.

 - Experience in Financing & Auditing: KPMG has technology in financial and auditing experience, which may be of benefit to global financial services.